-Banco Popular de Puerto Rico, an affiliate of Popular Securities, Inc., an underwriter for the Bonds, has provided to the Authority a line of credit in an aggregate principal amount of approximately \$275 million, of which approximately \$270 million is currently outstanding and syndicated.
-Banco Popular de Puerto Rico has also provided various term loans to the Authority in an aggregate principal amount of approximately \$55 million, of which approximately \$39 million is currently syndicated.
-Each of Banco Bilbao Vizcaya Argentaria Puerto Rico, an underwriter of the Bonds through its municipal securities division BBVAPR MSD, and Banco Santander Puerto Rico, an affiliate of Santander Securities Corporation, an underwriter for the Bonds, have an interest in the syndicated line of credit.
-FirstBank Puerto Rico, the parent of FirstBank Puerto Rico Securities Corp., an underwriter for the Bonds, has an interest in the syndicated line of credit and the syndicated term loans.
-The Authority expects to repay the amounts outstanding under the line of credit from the proceeds of the Series CCC Bonds.
+Banco Popular de Puerto Rico, an affiliate of Popular Securities, Inc., an underwriter for the Bonds, has provided various term loans to the Authority in an aggregate principal amount of approximately \$64.2 million as of December 1, 2010, a portion of which is currently syndicated.
+FirstBank Puerto Rico, the parent of FirstBank Puerto Rico Securities Corp., an underwriter for the Bonds, has an interest in the syndicated term loans.

+FirstBank Puerto Rico, the parent of FirstBank Puerto Rico Securities Corp., an underwriter for the Bonds, provided a term loan facility to the Authority in a principal amount of \$50 million for the construction of the Vía Verde pipeline.
+This term loan will be repaid from the proceeds of the Bonds.